stanford-gps-lab/spoofing-detection/README.md

 For algorithms and simulations on spatial processing based spoofing detection, see the "spatial_processing" folder.
 Please cite
 Rothmaier, F., Chen, Y.-H., Lo, S., & Walter, T. (2020).
 GNSS Spoof Detection through Spatial Processing.
 Submitted for Publication in NAVIGATION.

+For algorithms and simulatinos on metric combinations for spoofing detection, see the "metric_combinations" folder.